Snowflake-Labs/sfquickstarts/site/sfguides/src/production_ready_rag_with_trulens_snowflake_cortex/production_ready_rag_trulens_snowflake_cortex.md

 ### What You Learned
 - In this quickstart, you learned build a RAG with Cortex Search and Cortex LLM Fucntions.
-- Additionally, you learned how to set up TruLens instrumentation and how to use feedback functions to evaluate RAG.
+- Additionally, you learned how to set up TruLens instrumentation and create a custom RAG class with TruLens feedback providers.
-- You also learned how to log the instrumented traces and evaluation results to a Snowflake table.
 - Finally, you learned how to use feedback results as guardrails to improve a RAG application so it can be production-ready.

 ### Related Resources